-A must see!
-Yes, it is unconventional to open a film review with its conclusion, but the final credits just rolled and I have a big smile on my face and can’t wait to tell you about Rudi Rosenberg‘s The New Kid (Original title: Le nouveau).
+A must-see!
+Yes, it is unconventional to open a film review with its conclusion, but the final credits just rolled, and I have a big smile on my face and can’t wait to tell you about Rudi Rosenberg‘s The New Kid (Original title: Le nouveau).

-The New Kid is a Coming-of-Age flick which delivers the right doses of comedy and drama to engage and entertain.
+The New Kid is a Coming-of-Age flick that delivers the right doses of comedy and drama to engage and entertain.
 I can only come up with a few recent titles that bring so much enjoyment.
 Among them: Sing Street, the Russian flick 14+, Simon Says Goodbye To His Foreskin and Age of Summerhood.
-The New Kid combines some of the best features of all those titles – great cast, fantastic score, accurate portrayal of the teenage life and an engaging and original story.
+The New Kid combines some of the best features of all those titles – great cast, a fantastic score, accurate portrayal of teenage life and an engaging and original story.

 As you may have guessed from its title, The New Kid relates the story of a young boy, Benoit (Réphaël Ghrenassia), who has recently moved to Paris and is trying to fit in at his new school.
-The bullies are there, the misfits too, but most importantly Johanna (Johanna Lindstedt) is there as a member of his class – a beautiful Swedish girl who is a newcomer herself.
+The bullies are there, the misfits too, but most importantly, Johanna (Johanna Lindstedt) is a member of his class – a beautiful Swedish girl who is a newcomer herself.

 The popularity contest always on, the first heartthrobs, friendships, teenage awkwardness and all – it doesn’t take long for things to get complicated for Benoit.
 Whoever said that adolescent life is easy?!?

 As for older audiences, the nostalgic value runs high and, having seen the film, I have only one question: Who do I have to kill to get back to that time of life?
-Just kidding, but on a serious note I have been there – and who hasn’t – in love with a beautiful girl (Russian rather than Swedish in my case though), trying to fit in, goofing around…in short, the story will take you back in time.
+Just kidding, but on a serious note, I have been there – and who hasn’t – in love with a beautiful girl (Russian rather than Swedish in my case, though), trying to fit in, goofing around…in short, the story will take you back in time.

 Wicked, adorable and enjoyable – The New Kid is the best French Coming-of-Age film I have seen and, YES, you must watch it!